What is the meaning of exception management?

 Although you can find these two terms used side by side, there are specific differences between exception management and management by exception that must be known by organizations.

 Management by exception is a wider management philosophy that insists on devolution of routine decisions and keeping focus on exceptional cases.
-This method will enable senior managers to take a hands-on approach by concentrating on strategic matters as compared to operational matters daily.
+This method will enable senior managers to take a hands-on approach by concentrating on strategic matters rather than operational matters daily.

 Issue tracking, however, is the term specifically applied to systems, processes, and tools through which exceptions are identified, monitored, and solved.
 It is the management by exception strategy in the form of tactics.